sriadi1209/eduficient/README.md

 # eduficient
-educational revoultion in the making.
+educational revolution in the making.